Selous Game Reserve, Tanzania

 There is a total of 13 vast luxury tents raised onto wooden platforms with palm canopies and views.
 All the tents are designed with widest side to front, to maximize views and breeze, and with 6ft wide double beds with bedside tables & lamps and ceiling fans.
 Each tent has an en suite bathroom with double brass basins, cupboard space and dressing area.
 Adjoining is the shower area, which is open to the stars, and two verandas - one to the front off the bedroom, second off rear of tent.

-Although there are no specific childcare facilities available in the camp, children aged 8 years old and over are most welcome to come and stay.
-However, it should be noted that children under 16 years of age are not permitted to take part in walking safaris in the Selous.
+Although there are no specific childcare facilities available in the camp, children aged 8 years old and over are most welcome to come and stay and an extra bed can be added in tents.
+It should be noted that children under 16 years of age are not permitted to take part in walking safaris in the Selous, but Siwandu do offer walks for kids around camp with fun quizzes to complete along the way.

 Siwandu offers a dining area and bar raised on a viewing platform, with large comfortable sofas, and wildlife reference library.
 Table d’hote dining makes the most of African influences and local fresh fruit, vegetables & spices.
 There is a private swimming pool set in shade with day beds and towels.
 Wifi is not available but there is a laptop in the main area for guests use.